A global linear and local superlinear/quadratic inexact non-interior continuation method for variational inequalities: An inexact non-interior continuation method

 In this section, we describe the inexact non-interior continuation for solving Problem $\eqref{eq:compl_equation}$ and prove its local superlinear ($\xi$- order) and global linear convergence.
 We use a $\vartheta$-self-concordant barrier $f$ to formulate $p_\mu(\cdot)$.
 Denote $\phi_\mu(x,y) = x- p_\mu(x-y)$ and remind that $H_{\mu}(x,y)= .$ We use the merit function and define the neighbourhood $\mathcal{N}(\beta,\mu)=\{ (x,y): \Psi_{\mu}(x,y) \leq \beta\mu\}.$ Algorithm \ref{alg:IeNICM} fully describes our algorithm.

 The algorithm starts with Step 0 which can be easily initialized by choosing arbitrary $w^{(0)}\in \mathbb{E}\times \mathbb{E}$, $\mu_0>0$ and $\beta> \max \{\sqrt{\vartheta},\Psi_{\mu_0}(w^{(0)})/\mu_0\}$.
 Centering steps 1--3 are crucial to obtain the global convergence rate, while approximate Newton steps 4--5 are necessary to obtain the local convergence rate.
 As proved in Theorem \ref{theorem:sp_linear_conver}, when $k$ is sufficiently large, Algorithm \ref{alg:IeNICM} updates $w^{(k+1)}=\hat{w}^{(k+1)}$ eventually.
 Newton equations \eqref{eq:Newton_direction} and \eqref{eq:pure_Newton_direction} of centering steps and approximate Newton steps respectively are solved inexactly.
 Parameters $\theta_1^{(k)}$ and $\theta_2^{(k)}$ are to control the level of accuracy in solving the Newton equations.
+As mentioned in the introduction, we remark that finding the inexact solutions satisfying \eqref{eq:Newton_direction} and \eqref{eq:pure_Newton_direction} does not require computing the explicit form of the Hessian matrix $\derD H_{\mu_k}$ and its inverse; instead we can use some Hessian-free Newton type methods or apply some iteration solvers to find the inexact Newton directions.